CBR3

 Carbonyl reductase [NADPH] 3 is an enzyme that in humans is encoded by the CBR3 gene.
+The enzyme is a member of short chain dehydrogenase/reductase superfamily (SDR).

 Carbonyl reductase 3 catalyzes the reduction of a large number of biologically and pharmacologically active carbonyl compounds to their corresponding alcohols.
 The enzyme is classified as a monomeric NADPH-dependent oxidoreductase.
 CBR3 contains three exons spanning 11.2 kilobases and is closely linked to another carbonyl reductase gene - CBR1.